Max Muncy Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9 to pace MLB.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, 1.1 per game).
+- Braves pitchers combine to give up 141 home runs (one per game), the second-fewest in baseball.

-- The right-hander last appeared on Tuesday against the Colorado Rockies, when he threw six innings, allowing four earned runs while giving up eight hits.
+- His most recent appearance was on Wednesday against the Colorado Rockies, when the right-hander threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.